Comparing burial and cremation is often challenging because each has pros and cons.

 Urns are portable, and you can transport the ashes easily.
 Families can put the ashes in the urn and take them if they move.
 They can also share the ashes if they live in different parts of the country.
 With a traditional burial, the cemetery plot is fixed, and you don’t have the flexibility in location.

 Cremation offers flexibility in memorialization.
 The ashes can be stored in the urn and displayed in the home.
 The ashes can also be scattered on land, air, or sea, placed in a columbarium, or buried in a burial plot.

 If you choose cremation, you can still have a funeral or memorial service before or after cremation.
 You have the flexibility in scheduling the memorial service later, allowing family and friends to arrive from afar and gather at the time that works for everyone.

 Family members can keep a part of the deceased with them.
-It can be put in an urn, cremation jewelry, cremation art, and cremation diamonds closer to their loved one.
+It can be put in an urn, jewelry, cremation art, and cremation diamonds closer to their loved one.

-Environmentally Friendly Options: If you choose cremation, there are some things you can do to still be sustainable.
+Environmentally Friendly Options: If you choose cremation, there are some things you can do to be still sustainable.